Pros and Cons of Living in Libya

 Expats, digital nomads and retirees living in Libya responded:

 "Expats and digital nomads living in Libya appreciate the country's rich cultural heritage and its diverse landscapes.
 They also enjoy the warm hospitality of the Libyan people and the low cost of living.
 On the other hand, they may find the lack of infrastructure and the limited access to modern amenities to be a challenge.
-Additionally, the political instability and security concerns can be a deterrent for some," said one expat in Libya.
+Additionally, the political instability and security concerns can be a deterrent for some," explained one expat living in Libya.

 What do expats in Libya appreciate most about the local culture?